nbeaver/restructuredtext-demo/demo.rst

 Labeled footnotes?
 Why bother? [#]_

-There are ten symbols to run through before it starts doubling them up.
+Symbolic footnotes: there are ten symbols to run through before it starts doubling them up.
 [*]_ [*]_ [*]_ [*]_ [*]_ [*]_ [*]_ [*]_ [*]_ [*]_ [*]_

 Citations with the label instead of a number are easy. [jdoe2014]_